North Garnerville Elementary School, Garnerville, NY

 I do not buy the hoax explanation.
 The fact that these sightings took place in the area from 1982-86 with many credible witnesses means that it’s more than just a hoax.

 Do I believe it originated from outer space?
 No, I don’t.
 I also don’t believe it visited us from the future or some extra dimension; two additional possibilities UFO researchers rarely discuss.

 Do I think it was some sort of military test craft?
 Possibly, but we’ve never seen anything revealed about a craft with these kinds of characteristics 31 years later.
 Many sightings over the Nevada desert can be explained by experimental military craft such as the stealth fighters and bombers.
 No aircraft of this size and capability has ever been revealed as a test program or actually commercial or military application.

 The one thing that makes me think it’s of human origin is the red navigation light at the back.

 Here’s a great example of what we witnessed that night.

-As you can see, over the course of four years, these objects — and some took on different shapes from the examples I provide — drew witnesses from police and security officers.
+As you can see, over the course of four years, these objects — and some took on different shapes from the examples I provide — drew credible witnesses including police and security officers.
 The object hovered over the Indian Point Nuclear Power Plant on two separate occasions.